Just for You

 3 New York State law requires that students have a completed and current health form on file with the College prior to clinical experience.

-4 CPR: For Professional Rescuer: a current certification card from the American Red Cross or American Heart Association valid for one year from date of issue.
-CPR recertification required yearly.
+4 CPR: For the Professional Rescuer: current certification valid up to two years from date of issue.